EvenTorset/fxr/NODE.md

 This library has only been tested using version 21 of Node, so any version after that is recommended, but it should work fine on v20 and possibly older versions as well.

+When installing it, it will ask if you want to also install various tools for native modules (Python 2, VS Build Tools, Boxstarter, Chocolatey).
+If you don't know whether you should tick the checkbox or not: It depends on what you want to do with Node.
+This library does not require any of this, so feel free to leave it unticked if that's all you want to use it for.
+If you want to use it for other things, it might be a good idea to tick it just in case you'll need a package that requires it at some point.

 ## npm
 Node Package Manager (npm) is a separate program that is installed along with Node.
 It lets you easily install and manage dependencies for your project.